kaspaclassic/caspad/README.md

 ## Getting Started

-Nautiliad has several configuration options available to tweak how it runs, but all of the basic operations work with zero configuration.
+Caspad has several configuration options available to tweak how it runs, but all of the basic operations work with zero configuration.

 ## Creating a wallet